commercial real estate

 Denver climbed to the top of this year's ranking from its top-ten ranking in last year's inaugural report.
 This year's jump can be attributed to the city's record-breaking job growth, construction and economic expansion in energy, healthcare and technology, according to Coldwell Banker Commercial’s report

 "Denver has recovered from the Great Recession and moved into expansion mode with positive market absorption in every market segment," Ben Gilliam, vice president, commercial sales of Coldwell Banker Commercial Alliance Denver, said.

 “With the recent grand opening of the new Union Station/Central transit hub, it [Denver] is anticipated that the market could see its first $1,000 or more per square foot investment sale in the Central Business District,” Gilliam added.

-Here’s Coldwell Banker’s top 10 commercial real estate
+Here’s Coldwell Banker’s top 10 commercial real estate markets for 2015:

 - San Francisco

 - San Antonio